 In an effort to retain our talented staff and stay connected with our community, we are now offering daily online experiences that highlight our tours, research, and partners.
 We are talking with makers, street vendors, and museum staff, showing artifacts and materials from our archives, and sharing stories and research about the people and places that we love in New York City and beyond.

-You can all sign up for an All-Access Virtual Pass for $35, which gives access to every session, no matter how long this series lasts, and access to the recordings of (nearly) every session, which are posted within 24 hours.
+You can all sign up for an All-Access Virtual Pass for $35, which gives access to every session throughout the spring, and access to the recordings of (nearly) every session, which are usually posted within 24 hours.

 At the end of this crisis, we will send all registered participants a gift certificate for the amount you paid that you can use for a future in-person tour, so they are essentially free!